Alexander-Solovyov/AstIdeaPlugin/README.md

 This class is needed to build a form content which later can be requested and placed in *toolWindow*.
 This class has constructor which builds content, package-private method for requesting content and one recursive method which is needed to go through AST.

 #### Constructor
+Constructor calls *BuildAstTree* to analyse AST and to build all nodes needed for its representatopm.
+After that constructor creates all the objects needed to display data on frame.

+#### BuildAstTree
-When constructor is called it's first action is to check, whether a full block of code is selected or only it's part.
-Based on result of this check the analysis starts either from the given AST node or to make a new parent node for display purposes and to do independent analysis for nodes children.
-Without it much more code than selected could've been analyzed.
-After these actions constructor creates all the objects needed to display data.
+First of all, *BuildAstTree* checks, whether a full block of code is selected or only it's part.
+Based on result of this check the analysis starts either for the given AST node or for its children which are attached to a custom node.
+It is needed not to analyse AST of bigger code fragments than needed.
+An example bellow shows what situation this check escapes:
 <details>
   <summary>Example showing why a check on "full block" was needed</summary>